 They’re located all around the world and are a one-stop-shop when it comes to getting a website online.
 They were founded more than 26 years ago, and have over 7000 employees working for them.
 Suffice to say, this is a huge operation.

-One of the issues with this hosting brand is that they have historically made it difficult to switch to another host if you ever decide to do that, some people get so frustrated when trying to transfer their site out, that they just end up staying with 1and1 even if they don’t really want to.
-Their support isn’t the greatest, and it can be downright frustrating when you continue to get billed for a service you’ve already cancelled and it’s difficult to get ahold of anybody to help you.
+One of the issues with this hosting brand is that they have historically made it difficult to switch to another host if you ever decide to do that, some people get so frustrated when trying to transfer their domain out, that they just end up staying with 1and1 even if they don’t really want to.
+Their support isn’t the greatest, and it can be downright frustrating when you continue to get billed for a service you’ve already canceled and it’s difficult to get ahold of anybody to help you.

 Their plans start very affordable, and even their renewal rates are relatively reasonable, but in terms of quality and performance, there’s a lot of sizzle here but not much steak.
 The prospect of hosting your website for $12 for the first year is tempting, but if you’re using your site for a business, or even for personal stuff, it’s truly worth investing a bit more into a higher quality host.
 You might have a perfect experience with 1&1 hosting your site, but if your website is important, especially if your business depends on it, then you’re playing with fire to trust 99 cents per month hosting.